 Fertility can be a tricky thing.
-Whether you're trying to have a baby or whether you're trying not to get pregnant, it's confusing to chart your ovulation because every woman's cycle is different.
-So it makes sense for you to wonder when your body is the most fertile and when it isn't, and you might even be asking yourself, "can you get pregnant a week before your period?"
-Depending on your cycle though, the answer can get a little complicated.
+Whether you're trying to have a baby or not, it's confusing to chart your ovulation (and every woman's cycle is different).
+You’ll need to find out when your body is the most fertile.
+One common question women ask: Can you get pregnant a week before your period?
+Depending on your cycle, the answer can get a little complicated.

-When it comes to a woman's fertility, there are no firm answers when she can or can't get pregnant during her cycle.
-Technically, you can conceive a week before your period or during your period, even if the probability isn't high.
+When it comes to a woman's fertility, there are no firm answers as to when she can or can't get pregnant during her cycle.
+Technically, you can get pregnant a week before your period or during your period, even if the probability isn't high.
 Mother Nature can be weird like that, but if you're wondering if you're pregnant or not, you can always take a simple pregnancy test and find out the answer you need.